Free, no-pressure senior care guidance for Kansas City families across Jackson, Johnson, Clay, and Cass counties.

 What financial assistance is available for cost of assisted living in kansas city, mo in Kansas City?

-Kansas City families typically combine Health First MO HealthNet Aged/Disabled waiver + Kansas Medicaid HCBS-FE, VA Aid & Attendance (for eligible veterans/spouses), long-term-care insurance, and personal savings.
+Kansas City families typically combine MO HealthNet MLTC (Missouri) or KanCare (Kansas) HCBS support, VA Aid & Attendance (for eligible veterans/spouses), long-term-care insurance, and personal savings.
 Some facilities offer move-in incentives or month-to-month leases.
-Our advisors can map your specific options.
+Our advisors can map your specific options — which Medicaid program applies depends on which state the city is in.

-How does cost of assisted living in kansas city, mo compare to other Missouri/Kansas cities?
+How does cost of assisted living in kansas city, mo compare to other KC-metro cities?

 Kansas City's cost of assisted living in kansas city, mo is in line with the Kansas City metro average.
-Cherry Creek, Hilltop, Country Club, Backcountry (Liberty), and Castle Pines tend to run 12–22% higher due to newer construction and zip-code premium; Montbello, Globeville, and parts of Lenexa average 5–12% below metro on similar service tiers.
+Leawood, Mission Hills, Prairie Village, Loch Lloyd, and parts of southern Overland Park tend to run 12–22% higher due to newer construction and zip-code premium; parts of the urban core, the Northland, and eastern Jackson County average 5–12% below metro on similar service tiers.
+Kansas-side pricing generally trends slightly lower than the Missouri side.

 Need help right now?